Vyraal1/react-bubbles/README.md

 - [ ] Look at [Potion JS](https://potion.js.org/).
 This is the library used to display the color data
 - [ ] Play around with the data visualization happening in `Bubbles.js`.
 Have fun with this!
 Try different components from the library, or see if you can add props to change the UI a bit.

+### Questions

+1. How do I check local storage has been modified in dev tools?
+Any other way to do the redirects?
+2. Is it better to fetch the data again or just delete it locally?
+Are there any good resources on syncing client to the server?
+3. What are situations where you would have more than one useEffect()?